Kornweiss-Medical-LLC/KMLLC/docs/onboarding_checklist.md

 ## 5 - Download and Setup Cronometer

-- You should have an invitation email from me to setup or access your Cronometer account.
+- You’ll receive an invitation to setup or access your Cronometer account.
-- Get the [mobile app](https://support.cronometer.com/hc/en-us/articles/360021677792-Mobile-Quick-Start-Guide) and/or login to the [web app](https://cronometer.com/).
+- Download the [mobile app](https://support.cronometer.com/hc/en-us/articles/360021677792-Mobile-Quick-Start-Guide) and/or login to the [web app](https://cronometer.com/).
-- Login to your account.
 - Go to Settings --> Profile
 	- Ensure your sex, birthday, height, and weight are entered correctly.
-	- Don’t worry about setting up the other items, we’ll take care of the rest for you.
 - Go to Settings --> Devices
 	- Connect your devices and apps (i.e. Withings BP Cuff, ŌURA Ring, Dexcom CGM, Apple Health, etc.)